Tyrrrz/interview-questions/!- General/What happens when you type google.com in your browser.md

 DNS, which stands for Domain Name System, is essentially a dictionary that maps URLs of Internet resources to their corresponding IP addresses.
 Most people call it "the phonebook of the Internet".

-In most cases, a DNS server IP address is provided by the ISP, which can be configured on a router or on individual machines.
+In most cases, the IP of the first outbound DNS server is provided by the ISP, which can be configured on a per-router or per-machine basis.
 It's also possible to use any other DNS server by setting the corresponding IP address in system's settings.

-Any individual DNS server may route a query to a different DNS server if it doesn't have the corresponding DNS record.
+Any individual DNS server may route a query to a different DNS server if it doesn't have the requested DNS record.

 Browsers and operating systems have their own local DNS cache which helps avoid querying DNS servers every time.